Wir ham ja nix gehabt und datt bisken hamma noch geteilt - Creativity and Entrepreneurship

 - The three components of creativity (Amabile 1998): Expertise – extrinsic versus intrinsic motivation – creative-thinking skills

-- For example, we use Edward de Bono’s concept of Lateral Thinking and define and apply the concepts of Challenge, Concept Extraction, Provocative Operation (PO) and Random Entry.
+- For example, we use Edward de Bono’s concept of Lateral Thinking: Definition and applicationof the concepts of Challenge, Concept Extraction, Provocative Operation (PO) and Random Entry.

-- We also use other methods such as, for example Synectics.
+- We also introduce other methods to enhance creativity such as, for example Synectics.

 - Idea Evaluation: Six-Thinking heads (Edward de Bono), Checkerboard, Map-it